pawelgrzybek/pawelgrzybek.com/content/posts/2021-04-01-from-express-to-fastify-in-node-js.md

 ## A lot more

-These are the main reasons why I decided to invest my time in Fastify, but there is more to it!
+These are the main reasons I decided to invest my time in Fastify, but there is more to it!
 TypeScript support out of the box, a great community behind it, ease of use, excellent documentation full of examples, and more!
 Hopefully, I managed to convince you to at least give it a try on your next Node.js project!
 For now, stay safe 👋